WenqiJiang/FPGA-ANNS/PE_optimization/sort_reduction_network/README.md

 Second, let bitonic sort and parallel merge be in the same control loop

-Third (not implemented), although we can further reduce the resource consumption by removing the FIFOs between bitonic sort and parallel merge, letting all the connections filled by registers, this only reduces ~10% LUTs.
-The price of breaking modularity is not worth for such marginal saving.
+Third , we can further reduce the resource consumption by removing the FIFOs between bitonic sort and parallel merge, letting all the connections filled by registers, although this only reduces ~10% LUTs.

 ## Unoptmized Version